farheen-shaikh530/Course_Recommendation_WebApp/README.md

 ## 10. License

 This project was created for the **University of the Pacific — Office of Global Education**.

-Unless otherwise noted, source code in this repository is released under the **MIT License**.
+Unless otherwise noted, source code is released under the **MIT License**.

 Logos, branding, and course data remain the property of the **University of the Pacific**.

+🎨 Brand assets follow the [University of the Pacific Brand Guidelines](https://www.pacific.edu/sites/default/files/users/user245/UPac_BrandGuidelines_Final_compressed.pdf).